-The U.S. Food and Drug Administration (FDA) reported that one study showed infants born to mothers who took SSRIs after the 20th week of pregnancy were six times more likely to have persistent pulmonary hypertension (PPHN) than infants born to mothers who did not take antidepressants during pregnancy.
+The U.S. Food and Drug Administration (FDA) also reports that one study showed infants born to mothers who took SSRIs after the 20th week of pregnancy were six times more likely to have persistent pulmonary hypertension (PPHN) than infants born to mothers who did not take antidepressants during pregnancy.

-A mother who takes an SSRI drug may have a child born with this serious condition, which occurs when a newborn is unable to adapt to breathing outside the womb.
+Mothers who take SSRI drugs like Zoloft may have a child born with this serious condition, which occurs when a newborn is unable to adapt to breathing outside the womb.
 This results in the child suffering from abnormal blood flow through the heart and lungs, leading to a lack of oxygen supplied to the rest of the body.
-Babies with PPHN can become very sick and may die.
+Babies with PPHN can become very sick, and the condition may be fatal.

-This law firm is not associated with, sponsored by, or affiliated with Forest Pharmaceuticals, Inc.; Solvay Pharmaceuticals; GlaxoSmithKline; Eli Lilly and Company; Pfizer Inc.; or the U.S. Food and Drug Administration.
+This law firm is not associated with, sponsored by, or affiliated with The New England Journal of Medicine, Pfizer Inc., or the U.S. Food and Drug Administration.